-- further develop its Brussels office to maintain and develop links with the Commission and Parliament, and as a venue for hosting discussion fora for EU officials, policy-makers, scientists, NGOs and the wider publics; - seek innovative partnerships with European media agencies, journalists and/or intermediaries i.e. organisations who engage the public; - include an online open consultation element (open calls for evidence) to all major projects to help scope and inform them, so that issues of public concern can be addressed;
+- develop its capability and competence in hosting impactful virtual and hybrid meetings; - strengthen its Brussels presence, as in-person working returns, to maintain and develop links with the Commission and Parliament; - seek innovative partnerships with European media agencies, journalists and/or intermediaries i.e. organisations who engage the public; - include an online open consultation element (open calls for evidence) to all major projects to help scope and inform them, so that issues of public concern can be addressed; - explore policy options by looking at their intended and unintended consequences;

-- explore policy options by looking at their intended and unintended consequences; - increase use of social media, webinars and online communication tools as a routine part of outreach and dissemination.
+increase use of social media, webinars and online communication tools as a routine part of outreach and dissemination.